-It's fairly obvious that you will need a driver's licence to rent a vehicle in Iceland, but the stipulations regarding the licence can vary depending on each agency.
+It's fairly obvious that you will need a driver's license to rent a vehicle in Iceland, but the stipulations regarding the license can vary depending on each agency.

-It must be a full driver's licence, which is usually a laminated card.
-If you have a paper licence then please make sure you clarify beforehand if the licence will be accepted.
+It must be a full driver's license, which is usually a laminated card.
+If you have a paper license then please make sure you clarify beforehand if the license will be accepted.

-Another requirement is that the licence has Roman English letters.
-If it doesn't, then you will be required to get an International driving licence.
+Another requirement is that the license has Roman English letters.
+If it doesn't, then you will be required to get an International driving license.

-If you are renting a vehicle through Northbound, then you can contact us to find out how long you need to have held your licence to rent your chosen vehicle.
+If you are renting a vehicle through Northbound, then you can contact us to find out how long you need to have held your license to rent your chosen vehicle.